tarcisiozf/native-nodejs-addon-tutorial/README.md

 # How to write native addons for Node.JS

-Firstly, I'd like to begin by trying to convience you on why you would do that in the first place.
+Firstly, I'd like to begin by trying to convenience you on why you would do that in the first place.
-Due to it's flexibility and safety checks on rutime, in most cases writing JS is easier that writting a C/C++ code.
+Due to it's flexibility and safety checks on runtime, in most cases writing JS is easier that writing a C/C++ code.

 Well, I can think of two special reasons:

 * In case you need to integrate a external library written in C/C++/Go/Rust in your codebase.
 * You may want to rewrite some of the modules in C++ for performance reasons, since it has less overhead.

-I hope those reasons have convienced you, so lets begin to write some code...
+I hope those reasons have convinced you, so lets begin to write some code...

 ## 1. The native code